-While Council organizations should be kept simple and the rules deal only with fundamental things a Council is at liberty to make other rules than those discussed here.
-Before formulating rules submitted for adoption the Manual should be read carefully especially the instructions under the head of "Organization" and under "General Information."
+While council organization should be kept simple and the rules should deal only with fundamental things, a council is at liberty to make other rules than those discussed here.
+Before formulating rules submitted for adoption, the Manual should be read carefully especially the instructions under the head of "Organization" and "General Information".